A digital quantum simulation of the Agassi model: Quantum simulation of the Agassi model

-Finally, in Fig.~\ref{fig:correlation} we depict the correlation function $\sigma_z(12)\equiv \langle \sigma_1^z \sigma_2^z\rangle-\langle \sigma_1^z \rangle\langle\sigma_2^z\rangle$, showing that the time dynamics alone can be used as a probe to explore the different quantum phases of the system via this correlation function.
+In Fig.\ \ref{fig:survival} we plot the survival probability $|\langle \phi (t)| \phi(0) \rangle|^2$ as a function of $(g+V) t$ to show that the dynamics of the system is not trivial and significantly changes in the time interval considered in Fig.~\ref{fig:fidelity}.
+Finally, in Fig.~\ref{fig:correlation} we depict the correlation function $\sigma_z(1,2)\equiv \langle \sigma_1^z \sigma_2^z\rangle-\langle \sigma_1^z \rangle\langle\sigma_2^z\rangle$, showing that the time dynamics alone can be used as a probe to explore the different quantum phases of the system via this correlation function.
 As mentioned above, the critical point in the Agassi model for $j=1$ is given by $g+V=1$.
-Fig.~\ref{fig:correlation} shows that at one side of the phase transition the correlation amplitude is smaller than one (symmetric phase), while it is 1 at the other side (broken phase), and extra oscillations appear which amplitudes depend on the control parameter value.
-This is meaningful as $\sigma_z(12)$ is a measure of the entanglement, which typically can change undergoing a quantum phase transition.
-This is more clearly shown in Fig.~\ref{fig:correlation}d, in which the amplitude of the oscillation is plotted as a function of the control parameter $g=V$, where the critical point is at $g=V=0.5$.
+Fig.~\ref{fig:correlation} shows three calculations for this correlation function: a) $g+V<1$ (symmetric phase), b) $g+V=1$ (phase transition point), and c) $g+V>1$ (non-symmetric phase).
+One can clearly see that at one side of the phase transition the correlation amplitude maximum is smaller than one (symmetric phase, Fig.~\ref{fig:correlation}a with $g+V<1$), it is already one at the transition point (Fig.~\ref{fig:correlation}b, with $g+V= 1$) continue being 1 at the other side (broken phase, Fig.~\ref{fig:correlation}c, with $g+V>1$ ), and extra oscillations appear which amplitudes depend on the control parameter value (also visible in Fig.~\ref{fig:correlation}c).
+A quite similar behaviour is obtained for other initial states and correlation functions, such as $\sigma_z(1,3)$ or $\sigma_z(3,4)$, obtaining also a maximum amplitude for $g+V=1$.
+This is more clearly shown in Fig.~\ref{fig:max_correlation}, in which the amplitude of the oscillation is plotted as a function of the control parameter $g=V$, where the critical point is at $g=V=0.5$.
 The figure shows that this amplitude reaches the value 1 at the critical point and keeps this value in the broken-symmetry phase ($g+V \ge 1$).
+In the upper part of the figure the phase diagram of the model is sketched, separating the symmetric phase (SP) and the broken-symmetry phase (BSP).
 This is an evidence that one does not need to compute the ground state to distinguish the different quantum phases in the system.
-The more direct time dynamics for a typical initial state allows one to obtain signatures of these quantum phases in the amplitude of the quantum Rabi oscillations.
-We depict the case with $n_T=5$, although we point out that, for our example with $N=4$, the case with $n_T=3$ already provides accurate results.
+The most direct time dynamics for a typical initial state allows one to obtain signatures of these quantum phases in the amplitude of the time dynamics of the correlation function.
+This type of procedure resembles a dynamical quantum phase transition (see Ref. \cite{Heyl18}), which is a type of quantum phase transition in the time domain.
+In Ref. \cite{Pueb20}, the author studied the Rabi model through a quench, noticing that its evolution provides hints on the phase of the ground state of the system.
+The analysis of the time evolution of the correlation function $\sigma_z(1,2)$, among other possible functions, provides information on the whole Hilbert space of the system, including its ground state.
+We plan to extend the present formalism to larger systems and to other observables, such as the Loschmidt echo, to explore how robust are the obtained results.
+Even very small systems, such as the one we are considering with $j=1$, can present some precursors of quantum phase transitions as it was explained in Ref. \cite{Iach04}.
+Although the quantum phase transition is strictly defined in the thermodynamic limit, already for really small sizes its effect is noticeable in several observables that can act as order parameters.